- Homepage

 cream and fold it into the chilled custard.
 Then add your chosen flavoring

-Recipes on this website which use a custard base include:
+Here are some of the recipes on this website which use a custard base:Vanilla

-If you're counting the calories, want to use less butterfat or if you simply
+If you're counting the calories and want to use less butterfat or if you simply

 don't like your ice cream too creamy, you can use semi-skimmed

-milk instead of full cream milk and light cream instead of double cream.
+milk instead of full cream milk and light (single) cream instead of heavy (double) cream.

 You can go further still by leaving out egg yolks, cream and sugar and